Homepage Crafts Unlimited (UK)

 Can I get the rooted hair replaced on my old doll?

-I am afraid that I cannot replace individually rooted tufts of hair and I know of nobody willing to take on this long laborious task for you, the hair is usually rooted during manufacture with specialist machines.
+I am afraid that I know of no one willing to take on this task for you.

-However I have had contact with someone who managed to repair her doll using 'CURLY HAIR', tight little corkscrews of hair from Hobbycraft (http://www.hobbycraft.co.uk).
+I have had contact with someone who managed to repair her doll using 'CURLY HAIR', tight little corkscrews of hair from Hobbycraft (http://www.hobbycraft.co.uk).
 Apparently it was ok after the doll's hair was washed and conditioned in very hot water and combed until it was smooth and wavy.
-Also, Dainty Supplies (www.daintysupplies.co.uk) sell CURLY CRAFT HAIR which you are supposed to be able to use for re-rooting vinyl heads, although I don't know the techniques.

 Top

-I have a porcelain doll who's hair is in good shape but it is knotted and tangled, can you help?
+I have a porcelain doll who's hair is in good shape but it is knotted and tangled?

-I would be happy to help, but my course of action is something you could try first.
+There are hospitals who can help, but here is something you could try first.
 First of all you have to take the wig off of the doll.
 It is easiest to start at the back of the head.
 Peal the wig upwards towards the crown of the head gently easing any glued sections away from the porcelain head.

 When the wig is dry you can stick it back onto the porcelain head.
 I usually use UHU glue to fix wigs in place.